kresimir71/gigs/docs/gigs.rst

 ttt templates
 ***************************************************************

-This is a suite of scripts that processe boilerplate templates written in php.
+This is a suite of scripts that processes boilerplate templates written in php.
 It works like this:

 The utility takes a directory tree of template files of three sorts: